-Required Prior Knowledge Knowledge to be Explicitly Taught How Knowledge will be Built Upon ntive Conceptual Science: Materials can be artificial (man-made) or natural.
+Required Prior Knowledge Knowledge to be Explicitly Taught How Knowledge will be Built Upon Citartotic Conceptual Science: Materials can be artificial (man-made) or natural.
 (Y1 Spr1) Science: One way to use materials more sustainably is to reduce, reuse and recycle wherever possible.
 (Y2 Spr1) Science: Sustainability means meeting the needs of the people today while meeting the needs of people in the future.
 (Y2 Spr1) Science: Physical properties of materials include rough/smooth.
 (Y2 Spr1) Materials: • Materials - including different types of fabric - have different properties and are used to make different objects.
 Science: Materials have chemical and physical properties.
-(Y4 Sum2) Substantive Procedural Shaping: Make holes using a hole punch and shaping paper and card with scissors.
+(Y4 Sum2) Substant Procedural Shaping: Make holes using a hole punch and shaping paper and card with scissors.
 (Y1 Spr) Marking out: Temporarily fix a template or pattern to a material using pins and paperclips, and use chalk to mark out shapes before cutting them.
 Marking out: Position patterns on fabrics in a way that reduces waste.
 Shaping: Shape fabric using scissors, and use rubber bands to shape materials.
-Joining: Use staples and fabric glue to join materials.
+Joining: Use stapes and fabric glue to join materials.
 Joining: Thread a needle and join fabrics using a running stitch.
 Joining: Use a seam allowance to make sure that the patterns keep their shape.
-Finishing: Finish fabrics by decorating with pipe cleaners or other pieces of fabric.
-Joining: Sew using a back stitch, and use press studs, buttons and tying with ribbon to join fabrics.
+Joining: Hide a seam by joining 'right sides together'.
+Finishing: Finish fabrics by decorating with buttons, pipe cleaners or other pieces of fabric.
+Joining: Sew using a back stitch, and use press studs, hook-and-eyes, buttons and tying with ribbon to join fabrics.
+(Y3 Spr) Finishing: Finish fabrics using a blanket stitch.
 (Y3 Spr) Disciplinary Design Values: Use shared design criteria based on the values of Visual Appeal; Materials; Function (Y1 Spr) Inclusivity and Accessibility.
 (Y1 Sum) Identify User Needs: Make choices about the specific users of a product.
 (Y1 Spr) Evaluate: Evaluate products according to the design criteria.
 (Y1 Spr) Make, Test, Iterate: Designing something, see what works, and then try again.
 (Y1 Spr) Design Values: Use design criteria based on the value of the Making Process.
 Identify User Needs: Contribute to design criteria by using approximate measurements (of the hand).
 Generate Ideas: Use premade templates, 'draw and fold', story books and personal photographs to inspire designs and creative ideas.
 Make, Test, Iterate: When using textiles, designers make a pattern from paper to test before making the final product.
 Communicate Designs: Draw simple design ideas and label them.
 Design Values: Use shared design criteria based on the value of Sustainability (and the whole life cycle of the product).
 (Y3 Aut) Identify User Needs: Identify a user's needs in a specific context when they have a problem, through observing and through a 'user trip').
 (Y3 Spr) Generate Ideas: Use a wider range of techniques to generate ideas.

-Structures: Picture Frames
+A Year 3/4: Autumn 1 Structures: Picture Frames